 Although air quality in the USVI is generally good, air quality can be degraded by Saharan dust events, industrial pollutants, and vehicle emissions.
 Dust from storms occurring in Africa can be transported by prevailing winds from the North African desert over the Atlantic Ocean and to the USVI.
 These dust events can cause issues for people with respiratory conditions (Platenburg, 2018).
-St. Croix is heavily reliant on passenger vehicles and public transportation is not well utilized, there are vehicle emissions especially concentrated in the urban areas of the island that can cause reductions in air quality (Shirley et al., 2012).
+The USVI is heavily reliant on passenger vehicles and public transportation is not well utilized.
+As such, vehicle emissions are especially concentrated in the urban areas that can cause reductions in air quality (Shirley et al., 2012).